adobe/helix-status/README.md

 ## Problem

-You have a microservice that is deployed as an OpenWhisk HTTP action or even a number of these microservices and you want to establish monitoring of service uptime using Pingdom.
+You have a microservice that is deployed as an OpenWhisk HTTP action or even a number of these microservices and you want to establish monitoring of service uptime using New Relic.

 In case the service is down, you want to quickly understand if it is a problem with